Myanmar opposition claims by-election win for Suu Kyi

 Some critics say Suu Kyi is working too closely with a government stacked with the same former generals who persecuted dissidents, and fear she is being exploited to persuade the West to end sanctions and make the legislature appear effective.
 Others have almost impossibly high hopes for her to accelerate reforms once she enters parliament.

-"Too many expectations are dangerous," says Ko Ko Gyi, a former political prisoner.
+"Too many expectations are dangerous," says Ko Ko Gyi, a former political prisoner and Suu Kyi loyalist.
 "She is not a magician."

 Some U.S. restrictions such as visa bans and asset freezes could be lifted quickly if the election goes smoothly, diplomats say, while the EU may end its ban on investment in timber and the mining of gemstones and metals.